 Berkeley’s Undocumented Student Program provides the vital services undocumented students need to thrive and succeed through a leading-edge model that is now being replicated across the country.

-Your support of Berkeley’s Undocumented Student Program will provide the stability and continuity of service that Cal Dreamers need.
+Your support of Berkeley’s Undocumented Student Program will provide the stability and continuity of service that UC Berkeley undocumented students need.

 Berkeley’s more than 300 undocumented students come from 34 different countries and have the highest level of financial need on campus; their average family income is $24,000.
 In 2013, the Undocumented Student Program served more than 90 percent of the self-identified undocumented students at UC Berkeley.
 The number of undocumented students at Berkeley has more than doubled since 2012 and continues to rise.